 Coyotes, Mule Deer, & Other Mammals

 California Ground Squirrel and Cottontail Rabbits are the most common mammals that visitors see at the Reserve – both are relatively tolerant of humans and relatively active during the day.
 The larger black-tail jackrabbit can be seen in the more open areas near the lagoon and in the flatlands.
 Most of the other animals are nocturnal and will be seen in the early morning or late afternoon as they begin or end their nocturnal movements.
 Skunks, raccoons, opossums, weasels, pocket gophers, gray fox, and coyotes have also been spotted; so it’s always good to keep an eye out!

 The mule deer is more secretive and is rarely seen by visitors.
 Do keep an eye out for gray fox and raccoon tracks, as these are the most common in the Reserve.

 Plants & Blooming Cactus

 If you’re a plant lover, Torrey Pines has you covered!
 The wide variety of native plants are some of the most unique and interesting things to observe at the Reserve.
 Because it’s such a protected area, the plant life has had the opportunity to grow wild; springtime makes for a beautiful landscape, especially with the abundant wildflowers and colorful cacti.
-Here are the types of plant communities you’ll see:
+If you can only grow indoor low light plants at home, you’ll especially love seeing these types of plant communities: